Price: ~ $699

 A definite upgrade on the GT2 Double from its predecessor is that it now has all-wheel suspension (it used to only offer front wheel suspension) which makes for a really nice, smooth ride; though you’re not going to take it off-roading, this stroller rides really well over uneven, bumpy terrain, like cobblestones and pavement cracks, as well as grass, mulch, rocks, etc. Compared to a “regular” double stroller, like a Sit N Stand or even City Mini: the difference in the ride is night and day!
 For real.

 The fold is just as awesome as on the regular City Mini Double 2 version and the footprint is roughly the same — tight and compact, especially for an all-terrain double stroller!
-The only other stroller in this class (compact all-terrain) is the Valco Baby Neo Twin, which is much more lightweight.
 This is another major selling point for those who live in smaller urban spaces.